 This paper describes how to solve the incompressible Euler equations in spherical coordinates on a staggered grid defined on the sphere.
 The goal of this method is to accurately model fluid behavior regardless of the underlying grid definition (i.e, the result should be grid-agnostic).
 In particular, we invent and implement several techniques to manage polar singularities that emerge in the spherical coordinate representation of the incompressible Euler equations.

-This work is published in Proceedings of the ACM (PACM), and can be downloaded here.
+This work is published in Proceedings of the ACM (PACM).
 My colleague Bowen Yang and I are co-first authors on the paper.

 Advised by Professor Chenfanfu Jiang at the University of Pennsylvania.